Takeoff Measurement Types

 Primary: Linear Footage

-Secondary: Linear Footage of the flat area, width and height*
+Secondary: Linear Footage of the flat area, width and height*, Each

 [MeasuredPitchedLinear][MeasuredLinear]